smirnov-mi/k8s/argocd/README.md

 ```

-see rancher-values.yaml for Ingress etc.
+See rancher-values.yaml for Ingress etc.

 init. admin password: